 Child Care Professional

 Do you love children?
-Are you patient, able to quickly adapt and work well with all types of children?
-If so, you may discover a career as a a Child Care Professional rewarding and enriching.
+Are you patient, able to quickly adapt and work well with children of all ages and backgrounds?
+If so, you may find that a career as a Child Care Professional can be rewarding and enriching.

 The Child Care Professional program at Allegany College of Maryland is your first step in building a foundation for success in the world of childcare.
 You will focus on important topics in early childhood, such as: development, learning assessment, special learners, and instructional strategy.
 Our program is designed to prepare you for a career as a child care provider in licensed child care facilities.
 Additionally, graduates may be eligible for positions in public schools as instructional aides or paraprofessionals, or Head Start/Early Head Start programs.
 Much of the general education coursework will transfer to teacher preparation programs if you wish to continue and pursue teacher certification*.